Gold18K/WebGPU-WGSL-64bit-BigInt/README.md

 - iK_mul_to_iK(_a: iK, _b: iK) -> iK;

-Returns the product between _a and _b using the Karatsuba algorithm, useful when it is known in advance that the product won't exceed the maximum capacity of the current iK.
+Returns the product between _a and _b using the Karatsuba algorithm, useful when it is known in advance that the product won't exceed the maximum capacity of the current iK;

 In case of overflow, the resulting iK will only contains the less significant bits;